 Jo has been a registered veterinary nurse since 1999 but first started nursing in 1994.
 She is interested in x-rays, anaesthetics and dental work.

 Stacey qualified in 2005 but has been nursing since 2003.
 She worked at two practices prior to joining the Hook Norton Veterinary Group in 2015.
 Stacey is currently studying for a certificate in emergency and critical care and has already […]

 Robyn is a qualified Veterinary Care Assistant and joined the nursing team in 2013.
 She enjoys post operative recovery of animals and inpatient care.
 Robyn also helps organise our puppy parties.

-Charlotte was our Clinic Assistant and is starting veterinary nurse training in September.
-She enjoys assisting the vets and nurses in consults and with daily routines such as blood sampling and preparing inpatients for surgery.
-Charlotte also has an interest […]
+Charlotte, AKA Charley, started at the practice as a Clinic Assistant and is now a qualified RVN.
+She enjoys assisting the vets in consults and with daily routines such as blood sampling and preparing inpatients for surgery.
+Charlotte also has […]

 Qualified in 2009.
 Yvonne has completed a BScEqs(Hons) and also a beginners dog grooming course.

 Amy joined the practice in September 2009 as our Equine Clinic Assistant and became Equine Clinic Manager in 2016.
 Her interests lie in intensive care of inpatients and assisting with wound management.